hiiamboris/red-wiki/Rich-Text-support.md

 This is our plan for supporting rich text features in Red/View.

-What we call "rich text" here is a paragraph of text, where different graphic styles can be applied to segments of the text in a given paragraph.
+What we call "rich text" here is one or several paragraphs of text, where different graphic styles can be applied to segments of the text.
 The proposed API has three different levels, from simplest to most optimized:

 1. Using the RTD dialect (from VID, or when manually constructing the face).
-2. A low-level rich styling dialect for a single paragraph (for fast performance).
+2. A low-level rich styling dialect for one text string (for fast performance).
 3. Multiple rich text paragraphs in a single face (for complex layouts).

 ## High-level Rich-Text Dialect